apache/bahir-website/README.md

 {% endcomment %}
 -->

-# Apache Website Template
+# Apache Bahir Website

-This project contains a template web site that aims to follow all the various required Apache Website Policies.
+The Apache Bahir website was forked from the [Apache Website Template](https://github.com/apache/apache-website-template).

-This template was generated using [Jekyll](https://jekyllrb.com/).
+The website gets generated using [Jekyll](https://jekyllrb.com/).

 To use it, copy the `site` directory into your project.
 You must also include licensing information from the `LICENSE` and `NOTICE` files in